opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 Please follow the below steps to set up the repository on your local disk:

-1. Make sure you meet the [software requirements](#Software-requirements) for working with this repository.
+1. Make sure your local environment meets the [software requirements](./README.md#Software-requirements) for working with this repository.
 2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 the repository and
 [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)